Last Updated: June 5, 2026

 Best Practice

-Scheduling from a finish date is a scheduling technique available in the software and used by a few project managers.
+A few project managers use the software-based scheduling technique (selected in Project Information) of scheduling from a finish date.
 Most people schedule from a project start date.
-If they have a hard finish date, as most of us typically do, enter a Must Finish On timing constraint or a Deadline date for the project finish milestone task.
+If they have a hard finish date, as most of us typically do, they enter a Must Finish On timing constraint or a Deadline date for the project finish milestone task.

 Before leaving this exercise, open your Master Project and do two things: